-Registration and the race start is at Matterley Bowl, three miles east of our previous race start at Chilcomb Sports Ground.
-Details of how to get to the ground can be found under the travel and accom tab here.
+Registration and the race start is at Matterley Bowl.
+Details of how to get to the estate can be found under the travel and accom tab here.

 The race finishes at Eastbourne Sports Club Athletics Track.
 Runners will enter the track through the gate and complete a lap of the track to finish.
 Runners will be permitted to run the track section with friends, family and crew accompanying them.

-The 2019 race route begins with a 3.5 mile loop through the woodland and grassland grounds of the Matterley Estate before joining the South Downs Way as it passes through the farm.
-The final 96.5 miles remain identical to that of previous years and follows the South Downs Way footpath for it's duration with one or two minor exceptions that will be clearly marked on race day.
+The 2020 race route is identical to that of 2019 and begins with a 3.7 mile loop through Matterley Estate before joining the South Downs Way as it passes through the farm.
+The final 96.5 miles remain identical to that of all previous years and follows the South Downs Way footpath for it's duration with one or two minor exceptions that will be clearly marked on race day.
 The route follows the SDW footpath all the way to Eastbourne, only deviating from the standard course at the points listed on the course page.

 Runners must finish within a 30 hour time limit.
 There are strict cut offs at every aid station on route, designed with the purpose of keeping runners on course to finish within the overall time limit.
 The full aid station plan including cut offs on the route can be found here.